As you probably know, medical editing and medical writing are two distinct skill sets. Good writers are not necessarily great editors.

-But before you start editing – before you even think about what needs to be corrected – you need to know WHY you’re editing.
+But before you start editing or paste your work into your favourite readability tools – before you even think about what needs to be corrected – you need to know WHY you’re editing.
 You can’t assess your writing properly if you don’t know your “why”.

 Understanding your reader’s needs

 Before you start editing, you need to know who your reader is, what the purpose of your content is, and what your reader needs to do after they’re finished reading.